”I enjoyed the quiet moments when all you could hear was pencils on paper. It was peaceful.

 What kinds of writing do we teach?

-Partner Classes hosts writing workshops in various genres, including poetry, short fiction, personal narrative, and spoken word.
+Partner Classes hosts writing workshops in various genres, including poetry, short fiction, personal narrative, storytelling, and spoken word.
 Many of our workshops are also interdisciplinary, incorporating art forms such as photography, theater, and music.

 How long is a workshop?